This post may contain affiliate links. Please read our full Disclosure Policy.

 Instructions

-• Layout plastic wrap on a flat surface.
-For a 16" peony, you will want approx 20" of plastic wrap.
+• Lay a piece of plastic wrap on a flat surface.
+For a 16-inch peony, use approximately 20 inches of plastic wrap to have full coverage.

 • Place the cleaned-up peonies on the plastic wrap.
-You can place the peonies individually or have a few going in opposite directions on the plastic wrap.
+You can position them individually or arrange them in a visually appealing layout, with some peonies going in opposite directions.

-• Roll the peonies up in the plastic wrap.
-You want to wrap them so that the stem tips and the blooms are fully covered and the flower is completely sealed.
+• Carefully roll the peonies up in the plastic wrap, make sure that the stem tips and blooms are fully covered and the flower is completely sealed within the plastic wrap to prevent air exposure.

-• Place the wrapped-up peonies into a resealable bag.
-Remove as much of the air from the bag as possible.
+• Place the wrapped-up peonies in a resealable plastic bag.
+Squeeze out as much air as possible from the bag before sealing it shut.

-• Place the bag of peony flowers in the fridge and lay them horizontal.
-The hard part is that this can take up a lot of room in your fridge.
+• Lay the bag of wrapped peony flowers horizontally in the refrigerator.
+This helps maintain the integrity of the flowers and prevents them from getting crushed or misshapen during storage.
+The only down side is this does take up quite a bit of room in your refridgerator.

 Video